-How to make a phone call and listen to voicemail on HomePod
+Here's how to make and receive phone calls on your HomePod and HomePod mini

+Apple's HomePod and HomePod mini are excellent for playing the latest tunes and controlling HomeKit devices, but did you know that they can also make and receive phone calls?
+That's right, the HomePod and HomePod mini work great for initiating hands-free calls, acting like a speakerphone for everyone in the room, and summoning voicemail on-demand.
+Here's how to make phone calls with HomePod and HomePod mini.

-How to make and receive calls on HomePod
+How to make and receive calls on HomePod and HomePod mini

-To use HomePod to make or answer calls, you need to make sure you're on the latest version of iOS and HomePod.
-You'll also need to make sure to turn on Personal Requests.
+To use HomePod or HomePod mini to make or answer calls, you need to make sure you're on the latest version of iOS and HomePod.
+You'll also need to turn on Personal Requests either during set up or through the Home app.

-Making and answering calls on HomePod
+Making and answering calls on HomePod and HomePod mini

 Once you do, you can use the following commands: